 Let’s face it.
 We often have to complete tasks that we don’t necessarily want to do.
-But we still have to do them.
 A good way to ensure you don’t rip your hair out when you have a list of boring or difficult tasks is to bundle them with something you love and enjoy.
 This will create a positive association with something you used to hate doing.
 Not only will you be more likely to complete the task, but you’ll also start to look forward to doing it.

 For example, if you have to cold call 20 people every day, do it with something you love, like coffee!
 Don’t allow yourself to drink coffee until you have started or completed the task.
 It won’t be long until you start to look forward to the task you once hated.